symfony-cmf/menu-bundle/UPGRADE-2.1.md

  * Only `MenuNode` documents are allowed as children of the `Menu` and `MenuNode` documents.
 This behaviour can be changed by overriding the `child-class` setting of the PHPCR ODM mapping.

+ * `PhpcrMenuProvider` had a `setRequest` method that was completely unused.
+   The method is removed, as well as the `$request` property.
+If you extend the provider, check if you happened to rely on this method or the property.